Australian artist-run initiatives: Tasmanian artist-run initiatives

 Constance ARI, formerly known as Inflight, is a long-running artist-run initiative based in Hobart.
 Inflight began in 2003, re-launching in early February 2013 as Constance ARI.
 In 2015, it moved from a physical gallery-based model to an off-site project based model.
 In 2017, Constance ARI hosted a major arts festival, Hobiennale, bringing ARIs from Australia and New Zealand to Hobart for ten days of exhibitions, talks, and performances.

 Visual Bulk is a small ARI based in inner-city Hobart.
 The program features a mix of visual art exhibitions, performance art, and music performances.

-6a was a significant artist-run initiative based in North Hobart from 2007–2011.
+6a was a significant artist-run initiative based in North Hobart from 2007 to 2011.

 Sawtooth ARI is a gallery based in Launceston, showcasing contemporary and experimental art by local, interstate and international artists at various stages of their professional career.

 Perth-based artist-run initiatives

 PRAXIS was an early artist-run initiative which had a fifteen-year history of producing an important program of visual arts exhibitions, publications and special projects.
 Artists included Brian McKay and Paul Thomas.
 The Verge/KURB was another, which also produced a publication that documented it and many others from the 1970s through to the 1990s.
 Terminus= group was another active in the later 1990s.

 The oldest, currently operating artists studios is Gotham Studios, which has been a dedicated art-making studio since 1987.
-The second oldest is Farmer Street Studio, which relocated and renamed from Robertson Park Artists Studio (2000-2023), and before that the Wellman Street Studio / Select Plumbing Studio (1994-2000).
+The second oldest is Farmer Street Studio, which relocated and renamed from Robertson Park Artists Studio (2000–2023), and before that the Wellman Street Studio / Select Plumbing Studio (1994–2000).
 In 2014, Paper Mountain produced a limited survey exhibition of emerging artist-run initiatives.